English

 What is deferred compensation?

-Deferred compensation, also known as deferred salary, is a financial agreement between an employer and a worker where the employer sets aside part of the employee’s earnings to be paid at a later date.
+Deferred compensation, also known as deferred pay, is a financial agreement between an employer and a worker where the employer sets aside part of the employee’s earnings to be paid at a later date.
 Deferring compensation usually offers tax benefits and can help with long-term financial planning.

 Executives, employees, or independent contractors may request to defer their compensation to a time when they will be in a lower tax bracket, often during retirement.
 Other milestones that can trigger the payment of deferred funds include disability, death, or the selling of the company.
 Some people may choose to defer income to put money aside for their future while reducing the immediate and total tax owed.